 1 Welcome to JSTOR Forum

-JSTOR Forum (previously known as Shared Shelf) is an enterprise-wide digital collection management solution that enables institutions to upload, catalog, store, and share their digital content.
+JSTOR Forum, a service offered by the not-for-profit organization ITHAKA, is an enterprise-wide digital collection management solution that enables institutions to upload, catalog, store, and share their digital content.

-2.2 “Authorized Users” means individuals who (a) are affiliated with an Institutional Licensee as students, faculty, or employees; (b) individuals or categories of individuals designated by Institutional Licensees to access Hosted Content; or (c) other users of JSTOR Forum agreed upon in writing by, or on behalf of, Artstor.
+2.1 “Authorized Users” means (a) individuals affiliated with an Institutional Licensee as students, faculty, or employees; (b) individuals or categories of individuals designated by Institutional Licensees to access Hosted Content; or (c) other users of JSTOR Forum agreed upon in writing by, or on behalf of, JSTOR.

-2.3 “Hosted Content” means documents, graphics, images, videos, audio files, cataloging and other texts, and other materials that are uploaded or accessed by Institutional Licensee or Authorized Users through the JSTOR Forum Platform.
+2.2 “Hosted Content” means documents, textual content, graphics, images, videos, audio files, cataloging and other texts, and other materials that are uploaded or accessed by Institutional Licensee or Authorized Users via JSTOR Forum.

-2.4 “Institutional Licensee” mean an institution (such as a college, university, K-12 school, public library, museum, foundation, or government agency) that maintains a valid JSTOR Forum Agreement with Artstor.
+2.3 “Institutional Licensee” means an institution (such as a college, university, K-12 school, public library, museum, foundation, or government agency) that maintains a valid JSTOR Forum Agreement.

-2.5 “JSTOR Forum Platform” means the content management software platform that enables Institutional Licensees and Authorized Users to manage, store, use, and/or publish their digital collections within their institution or publicly, in accordance with the service plan elected.
-JSTOR Forum Platform refers to software platform only, not to any Hosted Content or Shared Content made available through the platform.
+2.5 “JSTOR Forum” means the content management software platform and services that enable Institutional Licensees and Authorized Users to manage, store, use, and/or publish digital collections within their institution or publicly, in accordance with the service plan elected.
+JSTOR Forum refers to the software platform and services only, not to any Hosted Content or Shared Content made available through the platform.

-2.6 “Shared Content” means any Hosted Content that is shared, made available, or published via the JSTOR Forum Platform, at the request of an Institutional Licensee or Authorized User.
+2.6 “Shared Content” means any Hosted Content that is shared, made available, or published via JSTOR Forum, at the request of an Institutional Licensee or Authorized User.

 3 Grant of License and Access

-3.1 Artstor License Grant.
-Artstor hereby grants Institutional Licensees and their Authorized Users a non-exclusive, non-transferable, limited license (“License”) to use the JSTOR Forum Platform to manage, store, use, make available and publish Hosted Content and Shared Content in the manner set forth in these Terms and Conditions and the Institutional Licensee’s Agreement.
+3.1 JSTOR License Grant.
+JSTOR grants Institutional Licensees and Authorized Users a non-exclusive, non-transferable, limited license (“License”) to use JSTOR Forum to manage, store, use, make available and publish Hosted Content and Shared Content in the manner set forth in these Terms and Conditions and the Institutional Licensee’s Agreement.
 There shall be no sublicensing, assignment, or any transfer of this license, and any attempt at such sublicensing, assignment or transfer is void.

 3.2 Institutional Licensee and Authorized User License Grant.

-b.
-Institutional Licensees and Authorized Users grant all individuals and institutions with whom Institutional Licensees and Authorized Users share access to Shared Content on an Artstor Platform a non-exclusive license to access, use, reproduce, distribute, display and perform such Shared Content in accordance with these Terms and Conditions and Sections 3-5 of the Artstor Terms and Conditions (available at http://www.artstor.org/artstor-terms).
+c.
+Institutional Licensees and Authorized Users grant all individuals and institutions with whom Institutional Licensees and Authorized Users share access to Shared Content on an ITHAKA Platform a non-exclusive license to access, use, reproduce, distribute, display, and perform such Shared Content in accordance with these Terms and Conditions and in accordance with:

 4 Shared Content

 4.1 Permissions and Responsibilities.
-Institutional Licensees and Authorized Users grant Artstor permission to publish or make available Shared Content to the targets selected by the Institutional Licensee or Authorized User.
+Institutional Licensees and Authorized Users grant JSTOR permission to publish or make available Shared Content to the target websites selected by the Institutional Licensee or Authorized User.
 Institutional Licensees and Authorized Users are solely responsible for all Shared Content and the consequences of submitting and publishing any Shared Content via JSTOR Forum.
-Institutional Licensees and Authorized Users affirm, represent and warrant that they own or have the necessary licenses, rights, consents, and permissions, or defenses to include Hosted Content within JSTOR Forum or to publish such Shared Content via JSTOR Forum.
-Artstor is not responsible for determining whether Shared Content is appropriate for viewing by audiences of different age groups or for complying with any applicable law, including but not limited to (a) any law regulating the provision of Shared Content to audiences of different age groups; and (b) any law regulating children’s use of the internet.
-Institutional Licensees and Authorized Users will make reasonable efforts to ensure Shared Content published or made available on Artstor Platforms is compliant with Section 508 of the Rehabilitation Act and W3C WAI WCAG 2.0 Level AA.
+Institutional Licensees and Authorized Users affirm, represent, and warrant that they own or have the necessary licenses, rights, consents, and permissions, or defenses to include Hosted Content within JSTOR Forum or to publish such Shared Content via JSTOR Forum.
+JSTOR is not responsible for determining whether Shared Content is appropriate for viewing by audiences of different age or geographic groups or for complying with any applicable laws or regulations, including but not limited to (a) any laws or regulations about providing Shared Content to audiences of different age groups; and (b) any laws or regulations regarding children’s use of the internet.
+Institutional Licensees and Authorized Users will make reasonable efforts to ensure Shared Content published or made available on ITHAKA Platforms is compliant with Section 508 of the Rehabilitation Act and W3C WAI WCAG 2.0 Level AA.

 4.2 Shared Content – Prohibited Use.
 Institutional Licensees and Authorized Users further agree that when making available or publishing Shared Content they will not, and will not authorize others, to: